dvrzan/dvrzan.github.io/Content/posts/2022/09/publish-get-started-custom-theme.md

 ---
-date: 2022-09-05 08:45
+date: 2022-09-06 08:45
-description: After you've learned how to generate a website in Publish, before you deploy it and show it off to the world, you might want to change the default theme and create your own.
-Publish comes with a default theme called Foundation, but it's only for demonstration purposes and it's suggested to create a new one for your website.
-This post will show you how.
+description: Publish has a default HTML theme called Foundation.
+But it serves as a guideline and a point of reference to creating your own theme.
+So your next step, before deploying your website, is to change the default theme and create your own.
 image: /images/posts/2022/09/publish-get-started-custom-theme.png
 tags: publish, web development
 ---